Water neutrality and Planning Policy

 The ‘Part C’ study builds upon and updates previous work and sets out a water neutrality strategy for all affected authorities.
 This includes recommending a policy approach with regards to water efficiency standards in new development and setting out principles for an offsetting scheme, which together would allow water neutrality to be met by growth identified in Local Plans.

-The Part C study and other documents can be found on our Local Plan Evidence Base page.
+The Part C study and other documents can be found within our Evidence Base Documents on our Local Plan Examination Library webpage.

 Does the Council believe that its evidence is robust?